Dar zebra and ter sangue de barata are two very common Brazilian Portuguese expressions.

 ter sangue de barata literally means to have cockroach blood.
-It is usually used in relation to someone who doesn’t react to negative and offensive situations, or when someone provokes them.
-It normally implies the person is a coward, but depending on the context it just mean that they keep their cool in a situation when most people would react.
+Brazilians usually use this expression in relation to someone who doesn’t react to negative and offensive situations, or when someone provokes them.
+It normally implies the person is a coward.
+However, depending on the context it just means that they keep their cool in a situation when most people would react.

 – É claro que eu discuti com ele, eu não tenho sangue de barata!
 Ele estava sendo muito mal-educado!